gustavbronelius/parchment-adventures/README.md

 - history_manager_task_description.txt

 #### Narrator
 The narrator is the... narrator of the game.
 You can check the current task description for what the narrator is tasked to do.
 Changing the task can lead to unforseen consequences/rewards.
 Right now, the narrator doesn't have a lot of restrictions.
-You could add things like magic, 2D side-scrolling universes, weight constraingts, etc.
+You could add things like magic, 2D side-scrolling universes, weight constraints, etc.

 #### Game State Manager
 The game state manager is, at the moment, only tasked with controlling items and quests.
 You could also task it with keeping track of how much weight the player is carrying, how many spells they are currently controlling, and more.
 Please share your ideas on Discord.